TammoLossau/tammolossau.github.io/_pages/research.md

 My Dissertation (Johns Hopkins, May 2022) - [Download text](/files/diss-full.pdf)

 I discuss three understandings of the idea of "Knowledge First Epistemology", i.e. Timothy Williamson's suggestion that we should take knowledge as a starting point, rather than trying to analyze it.
 Some have taken this to be a suggestion about the role of the concept of knowledge, but Williamson also seems to be concerned with intuition-based metaphysics.
-As an alternative, I develop the idea that knowledge ma be a social kind that can be understood through a functional analysis in the tradition of Edward Craig.
+As an alternative, I develop the idea that knowledge may be a social kind that can be understood through a functional analysis in the tradition of Edward Craig.

 ### Knowledge and Conversation